ballerina-platform/module-ballerinax-sap.jco/examples/sap_inventory_update/sap inventory update.md

-# Example Scenario: SAP Inventory Update for BestWidgets
+# SAP Inventory Update for BestWidgets

 In this example, we will demonstrate how to integrate external data into an SAP system using the Ballerina SAP JCo Connector, showcasing Ballerina's data mapping capabilities and the RFC function calling feature.
 The scenario involves